-Originally staged as a play which toured in 2018 and 2019, VIRAL is a short film made with mob for mob about navigating Hepatitis C.
+Originally staged as a play which toured in 2018 and 2019, VIRAL is a short film made with mob for mob about navigating hepatitis C. The project has been supported by long term partners of ILBIJERRI, the Victorian Government's Department of Health, as part of a series of works tackling health and social issues.

-Sifting through myths, smashing stigma, and getting the right information can seem like an impossible dream – but preventing and curing Hep C is now easier than you might think.
+Sifting through myths, smashing stigma, and getting the right information can seem like an impossible dream – but preventing and curing hepatitis C is now easier than you might think.

 Join Ally and Kev who live up in the flats.
 They’ve got their own little place, a brand new baby and dreams for the future.
 Life should be good but sometimes things don’t always go to plan.